 Continuing down the stairs, Sydney finds Theo at the bottom holding a Crate and Barrel knife and holding the iPad.
 They have a moment to clear up some of the misunderstandings, including a confession from Theo that he has been robbing rich people in the surrounding neighborhoods and had told his fence about the “empty” garden lot in the neighborhood when he asked for leads on real estate.
 Then they hear someone else coming down the stairs.
 Theo and Sydney attack him together.
 Theo replies to Kim using the iPad, confirming that both himself and Sydney are dead.

 As they enter the tunnels, the first people they encounter are people that they know.
-The woman was supposed to be helping Sydney’s mother get her house back and William Bilford, a real estate agent buying houses in the neighborhood They kill them and go through the next corridors.
-As they past by rooms, Sydney sees her friends and neighbors locked up in rooms as test subjects.
+The woman was supposed to be helping Sydney’s mother get her house back and William Bilford, a real estate agent buying houses in the neighborhood, They kill them and go through the next corridors.
+As go past some rooms, Sydney sees her friends and neighbors locked up in rooms as test subjects.
 My Perkins and many of the people whose houses were taken over as well as others who disappeared are imprisoned here.

-After killing more aides, Sydney and Theo take a pass and let them out of the rooms before continuing on to the banquet.
-Kim and her father are presenting as many other people listen to how they have the police, media and government on their side.
-They have been part of producing opioids and creating the opioid crisis and now will also be part of its cure.
-Their plans to take over the community and use it’s inhabitants as test subjects, avoiding many regulations that way, are almost complete.
+After killing more aides, Sydney and Theo take a pass and let the captives out of the rooms before continuing on to the banquet.
+Kim and her father are presenting as many other people listen to how they have the police, media, and government on their side.
+They have been part of producing opioids and creating the opioid crisis, and now will also be part of its cure.
+Their plans to take over the community and use its inhabitants as test subjects, avoiding many regulations that way, are almost complete.